 HSK Test Fees

 Test fees might differ due to exchange rates of different countries.
-You need to contact with the test center you wish to take the test for test fees.
+Test takers need to contact with the test centers they wish to take the test for test fees.
 The following is the HSK test fees for test centers in Beijing and Shanghai in RMB (Chinese yuan):